-Khalil Ebrahim Noorduddin
+Khalil Ebrahim Nooruddin

-Mr. Nooruddin is an investment banker who has 35 years extensive executive and board level experience, gained by serving regional and international investment banking firms.
-He is currently the managing partner of Capital Knowledge: a consulting and training company.
-Over the past five years, Mr. Nooruddin finished several consulting assignments working with bank's senior management and boards on strategy formulation and implementation.
-Previously, he worked for several reputable institutions, including, Investcorp Bank, UBS Asset Management (London and Zurich) and Chase Manhattan Bank (Bahrain).
-Mr. Nooruddin is a Chartered Financial Analyst (CFA) and also the president of the CFA Bahrain Society, he holds a Master of Science Degree in Quantitative analysis from Stern Business school in New York University and a Bachelor of Science degree in System Engineering from the University of Petroleum and Minerals, Saudi Arabia.
-Mr. Nooruddin is an active member of several civil and professional societies in Bahrain.
+Mr. Khalil Ebrahim Nooruddin is an experienced banker, at both an executive and board level.
+Currently, he is the Managing Partner of Capital Knowledge, a consulting and training company.
+Over the past five years, he has concluded several consulting assignments for financial institutions, working on strategy formulation and implementation.
+Prior to this, Khalil Nooruddin worked for Investcorp Bank, Bahrain; UBS Asset Management in London and Zurich; and Chase Manhattan Bank in Bahrain.
+He is an active member of several civil and professional societies in Bahrain.
+A Chartered Financial Analyst, Mr. Nooruddin holds an MSc in Quantitative Analysis from Stern Business School at New York University, USA; and a BSc in Systems Engineering from King Fahd University of Petroleum & Minerals, Saudi Arabia.
+He has over 36 years' professional experience.

-Ebrahim Hussain Ebrahim
+Ebrahim Hussain Al Jasmi

-Board Member - Chairman of the Audit Committee
+Board Member and Chairman of the Audit & Corporate Governance Committee